ARCCA/intro_singularity/_episodes/02-singularity-gettingstarted.md

 - "The `singularity` command can be used to pull images from Singularity Hub and run a container from an image file."
 ---

-[Singularity](https://sylabs.io/singularity/) is the recommended approach to running containers on HPC but before running we need to set up and use Singularity.
+[SingularityCE](https://sylabs.io/singularity/) or [Apptainer](https://apptainer.org) are the recommended approaches to running containers on HPC but before running we need to set up and use them.
+For the purpose of this material "Singularity" refers to either SingularityCE or Apptainer.

 The Singularity material comprises 5 episodes, split into 2 parts:

 *Part I: Basic usage, working with images*
  1. **Singularity: Getting started**: This introductory episode
- 1. **Working with Singularity containers**: Going into a little more detail about Singularity containers and how to work with them
+ 1. **Working with SingularityCE/Apptainer containers**: Going into a little more detail about Singularity containers and how to work with them

 *Part II: Creating images, running parallel codes*
  1. **Building Singularity images**: Explaining how to build and share your own Singularity images